fido-id/react-localstorage-ts/README.md

 ```

 ## defining codecs
-Given that browsers only allow you to store serialized data in string format, the only accepted codecs are of the form `Codec<E, string, B>`, where `E` is the shape of the decoding error, `B` is the shape of the runtime error and `string` is the type resulting after encoding.
+Given that browsers only allows you to store serialized data in string format, codecs must conform to the shape `Codec<E, string, B>`, where `E` is the shape of the decoding error, `B` is the shape of the runtime error and `string` is the type resulting after encoding.

 ---